rasquinharohan/elevator_problem/README.md

 # elevator_problem

 Setup:
-- At start-up, each elevator is initialized (using elevator class) with some basic attributes like the below:
-    - Provide number of elevators, number of floors and max passengers per elevator.
-    - Provide list of requests.
+In main.py, provide details like number of elevators, no of floors, max passengers per elevator and a list of requests.

 Assumptions:
 - Person enters elevator bay, provides destination floor.